microsoft/IIoT/HOL/IOTHubPiHackathon/3/README.md

       iothub-explorer monitor-events <device id> --login "<iothubowner connection-string>" --consumer-group "deviceexplorer"
       ```

     (Note: the consumer group "deviceexplorer" was created in the previous lab.
-This consumer group provides you with the ability to consume from the event stream using multiple consumers, enabling those consumers to act independently)
+This consumer group provides you with the ability to consume from the event stream using multiple consumers, enabling those consumers to act independently as they read off of the IoT Hubs queue)
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/IoTHubExplorerMonitor.JPG" width="100%" height="100%" />
       </p>